 In the original relativity theory, causality was one of the main concepts.
 Its central role was revealed in the 1950s, when A. D. Alexandrov proved that in special relativity, causality implied Lorenz group: every order-preserving transforming of the corresponding partial ordered set is linear, and can be represented as a composition of spatial rotations, Lorentz transformations (describing a transition to a moving reference frame), and re-scaling $x \to \lambda \cdot x$ (corresponding to a change of unit for measuring space and time) [1, 5].
-This theorem was later generalized by E. Zeeman (and by many others) and is currently known as the Alexandrov-Zeeman theorem; see, e.g., [2, 3, 4, 6, 7, 13, 14, 15, 16, 17, 18, 21, 23, 25, 27, 28, 29, 30, 31, 32, 35, 43].
+This theorem was later generalized by E. Zeeman (and by many others) and is currently known as the Alexandrov-Zeeman theorem; see, e.g., [2, 3, 4, 6, 7, 13, 14, 15, 16, 17, 18, 21, 23, 25, 27, 28, 29, 30, 31, 32, 36, 40, 45].

 Special relativity theory is an approximate description of space-time, a description that does not take into account that space-time is curved.
 To describe curved space-times, we need General Relativity Theory and its generalizations.
-The notion of causality is the basis of several formalizations of space-time physics, both as foundations of the General Relativity Theory and as a way to describe its generalizations; see, e.g., [8, 26, 24, 25, 27, 39].
+The notion of causality is the basis of several formalizations of space-time physics, both as foundations of the General Relativity Theory and as a way to describe its generalizations; see, e.g., [8, 26, 24, 25, 27, 41].

 In logic, partial orders are used when we formalize commonsense and expert reasoning.
 In this application, to each statement, we assign the expert's degree of certainty that this statement is true.
-A natural partial ordering relation $a \le b$ describes the fact that we are more certain in b than in a; see, e.g., [20, 34, 37, 38, 41, 42].
+A natural partial ordering relation $a \leq b$ describes the fact that we are more certain in b than in a; see, e.g., [20, 34, 38, 39, 43, 44].

 In this application, topology represents the closeness of the corresponding degrees of certainty.
-In this case, it is also reasonable to require that the relation $\leq$ is closed.
+In this case, it is also reasonable to require that the relation \leq is closed.

-Another important application of partial orders is decision making, when we need to describe human preferences [9, 22, 33, 36, 40].
+Another important application of partial orders is decision making, when we need to describe human preferences [9, 22, 33, 37, 42].

 Need for open partial orders.
 In many applications, we only observe an event b with some accuracy.
 For example, in physics, we may want to check what is happening exactly 1 second after a certain reaction.
-However, in practice, we cannot measure time exactly, so, we can only observe an event which is close to b - e.g., an event that occurs $1 \pm 0.001$ sec after the reaction.
-In general, we can only guarantee that the observed event is within a certain neighborhood $U_b$ of the event b.
+However, in practice, we cannot measure time exactly, so, we can only observe an event which is close to b - e.g., an event that occurs 1 ± 0.001 sec after the reaction.
+In general, we can only guarantee that the observed event is within a certain neighborhood U_b of the event b.

-Because of this uncertainty, the only possibility to experimentally confirm that a can influence b is when for some neighborhood $U_b$ of the event b, we have $a \leq \tilde{b}$ for all $\tilde{b} \in U_b$ .
-In topological terms, this "experimentally confirmable" relation a < b means that b contains in the future cone $C_a^+ \stackrel{\text{def}}{=} \{b: b \geq a\}$ of the event a together with some neighborhood, i.e., that b belongs to the interior of the closed cone $C_a^+$ .
+Because of this uncertainty, the only possibility to experimentally confirm that a can influence b is when for some neighborhood U_b of the event b, we have $a \preccurlyeq \tilde{b}$ for all $\tilde{b} \in U_b$.
+In topological terms, this "experimentally confirmable" relation $a \prec b$ means that b is contained in the future cone $C_a^+ = \{c : a \preccurlyeq c\}$ of the event a together with some neighborhood, i.e., that b belongs to the interior K_a^+ of the closed cone C_a^+ .
+Such relation, in which future cones are open, will be called open.